pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 Much of the authors’ argument is academic in nature -- intended to add to a scientific body of knowledge.
 The authors go into great detail about the evolutionary basis for their arguments.
 They delve deeply into population genetics, experimental economics, evolutionary game theory, archaeology, genetic inheritance and cultural transmission.
 There exist some excellent book reviews that address the scientific validity of the arguments.
 That won't be the focus here.

-#### Focus of this overview
+#### Scope of these articles
-I do my best to simply distill the key points of the book; however, even by my act of distilling I impart some bias in the way of choosing what to emphasize.
-I was particularly interested in the following aspects:
+I try to simply distill the key points of the book leaving explanations elaborations and interpretations to future musings.
+However, even by my act of (hopefully mostly if not entirely unbiased) distilling I impart at least a little bias if only in the way of choosing what to emphasize.
+Full disclosure on this point -- coming in to writing this article, I was particularly interested in the following aspects of the book:

 1. the difference between non-cooperative (that is, purely competitive) economics and cooperative economics.
 2. how decentralized coordination is explained by non-cooperative and cooperative economics.